KramerJosh/WeatherWizard/README.md

 First attempt stored in this repo: https://github.com/KramerJosh/Challenge9

+**Important!!**
+It may take up to 4 minutes for the page to load, Render spins down if the page hasn't been loaded recently.
+Please be patient and keep the window open!

 # Installation
 The below information may be useful for testing before you deploy.